 By the way, if you don’t believe we buy based on emotion, ask yourself why you drive the car you drive or wear the clothes you do.
 Then keep asking, “How does that make you feel?” until you get to the truth.

 It’s infuriating, I know.
 But it will make a world of difference in the end.

-About two years ago, my son and I had just returned to his apartment from my first football game at Autzen Stadium in Eugene, Oregon.
+A few years ago, my son and I had just returned to his college apartment after my first football game at Autzen Stadium in Eugene, Oregon.
 He flipped on his computer and said, “Dad, you have to see this.”
 What I saw changed both of our lives.

 We were watching a young e-sports pro playing a practice game of League of Legends, and more than 100,000 people were watching.
 On a Saturday afternoon!
 This IS the next generation of sports and if you don’t understand it, that’s okay.
 Sometimes it’s hard to understand people paying to watch people hit a little ball into a hole or over a fence, or drive around in an oval for 500 miles.
 But people do.

 But it wasn’t until I convinced the company where I worked to sponsor a team that learned that this audience is not like any other I’ve encountered.
 Over the coming weeks, I’ll share some of my insights into e-sports marketing.